xyjrshank/pact-workshop-jvm/README.md

 ![Test using Pact](diagrams/step3_pact.png)

-This test starts a mock server on a random port that pretends to be our provider.
+This test starts a mock server on a random port that pretends to be SampleProvider.
 To get this to work we needed to update our consumer to pass in the URL of the provider.
 We also updated the `fetchAndProcessData` method to pass in the query parameter.